saifDiu/Avil-sCarStation-Java_project-/README.md

     -- Customer can search and see all details about vehicles thorough the system -- Vehicles sells calculation and discount will calculated automatically though system

+## Contributor
+    -- This project is totally developed by me and with the help of my advisor -- Course: Object oriented concept and Design
+    -- Language concpt java